bcgov/GDX-Analytics/operations/auditing/README.md

 # Site Query Auditing Report Generator
-The script *createAuditReport.py* in this folder generates auditing report about queries performed by Looker dashboard users, excluding administrators, against a given web site in the format of CSV containing following columns:
+The script *createAuditReport.py* in this folder generates an auditing report about queries performed by Looker dashboard users, excluding administrators, against a given web site in the format of CSV containing following columns:

 * Date & Time
 * Looker User Id